ManyaChdry/RASA-HealthBot/Messaging Channels: Twilio.md

  On our comptures
-We unzip the downloaded zip file by double clicking (Windows in RasaProjct folder) unzip /path/to/ngrok.zip (Linux in Command prompt)
+We unzip the downloaded zip file
+  1.) by double clicking (Windows in RasaProjct folder) 2.) unzip /path/to/ngrok.zip (Linux in Command prompt)

 now open the directory RasaProject in Command prompt/Command line now using the command ls(for Linux) and dir (for Windows), check if u can find ngrok.exe file

-the file should be present in your RasaProject folder, if it is then ngrok http 5005
+the file should be present in your RasaProject folder, if it is then *ngrok http 5005
 ^ command could open up a channel that we would be using further for connecting Twilio with out Bot.